 59 "[M]eet regularly to hear God's Word, to celebrate the sacraments, to build one another up in love, to share in the wider responsibilities of the Church, and to serve the world."
 (Basis of Union, Para.
-15(a)) 75
+15(a)) 60 See Schedule of Constitutional Amendments for both the strike through and underline version and the proposed final text version (p.83).